keycloakify/keycloakify-starter/README.md

 # Test in a real Keycloak environment

 Test your theme in a local Keycloak docker container.
+You need to have Docker running.
+Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) if you don't have it.

 ```bash
 npx keycloakify start-keycloak